PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

     no_log: 'yes'
 ```

-<h3>Network Interfaces & Zones</h3>
+### Network Interfaces & Zones

 We're going to create the exact same configuration with Ansible as we did with
 Terraform.
 Here are screenshots of the network interfaces and zones we need to
 create:

 ![eth1/1](img/eth1.png)